jain-abhishek/Redis-6-on-TLS-SSL/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Here subject is important to provide

-&nbsp;&nbsp;&nbsp;&nbsp;Other important point is that CN of CA and Server must be different (which can bot be same in prod obviously), otherwise you may see related errors.
+&nbsp;&nbsp;&nbsp;&nbsp;Other important point is that CN of CA and Server must be different (which can bot be same in prod obviously), otherwise you may see such errors:
+java.security.cert.CertificateException: No name matching <hostname> found
+javax.net.ssl.SSLHandshakeException: No name matching <hostname> found

+Important: set Server CN as hostname/FQDN as the certificate is valid only if the request hostname matches the certificate common name.

 ```
 openssl req -in redisServer.csr -noout -subject -verify
 ```